-If a fire starts in your house, get out, stay out and dial 999 and ask for the Fire and Rescue Service.
+If a fire starts in your house, get out, stay out and call out the fire service.

 If you call 999, give the operator: